khotyash17/Yoga-Website/README.md

 # Title
 ### Yoga Website Hosting on AWS Single Architecture

-# Steps To lounch AWS EC2 Instances
+# Steps To launch AWS EC2 Instances

 1.First Launch a Instance in AWS EC2. with AMI Amazon linux.